-Eusebius III.11 After the martyrdom of James [the brother of Jesus] and the capture of Jerusalem [in 70 A.D.] which instantly followed, there is a firm tradition that those of the apostles and disciples of the Lord who were still alive assembled from all parts together with those who, humanly speaking, were kinsmen of the lord-for most of them were still living.
+Eusebius III.11 After the martyrdom of James [the brother of Jesus] and the capture of Jerusalem [in 70 A.D.] which instantly followed, there is a firm tradition that those of the apostles and disciples of the Lord who were still alive assembled from all parts together with those who, humanly speaking, were kinsmen of the lord - for most of them were still living.
 Then they all discussed together whom they should choose as a fit person to succeed James, and voted unanimously that Symeon, son of the Cleopas mentioned in the gospel narrative, was a fit person to occupy the throne of the Jerusalem See.
 He was, so it is said, a cousin of the Savior, for Hegesippus tells us that Cleopas was Joseph's brother.

-One can see conflicts in the gospel narrative, as one compares the verses of the gospels using our Synoptic Matrix.
-And one can see errors, such as the error in Matthew regarding the statement prophesy "and he shall be called a Nazarite."
-Matthew 2.23 says it fulfilled the prophesy, 'he shall be called a Nazarene.'
-The prophesy that he referred to speaks about a Nazarite (See Judges 13.5 which refers to Samson as a Nazarite.).
-A Nazarite is one who is separated from the flock, living alone in the desert as Elijah had done, being dependent only upon food that he could gather, such as locusts and honey.
+One can see conflicts in the gospel narrative, as one compares the verses of the gospels using our

-Also, the claim that Jesus made, of fulfilling prophesy relating to the Messiah "who does not cause his voice to be heard in the streets," (Matthew 12.18) is problematic.
-When called on this claim, Jesus told the disciples, in effect, to not tell anyone that he had been in the streets.
+Synoptic Matrix.
+And one can see errors, such as the error in Matthew regarding the prophecy "and he shall be called a Nazarite."
+Matthew 2.23 says it fulfilled the prophecy, 'he shall be called a Nazarene.'
+The prophecy that he referred to speaks about a Nazarite.
+(See Judges 13.5 which refers to Samson as a Nazarite.)
+A Nazarite is one who is separated from the flock, living unto God only and avoiding wine, cutting the hair, etc., as with Samson.
+Also, the claim that Jesus made, of fulfilling prophecy relating to the Messiah "who does not cause his voice to be heard in the streets," (Matthew 12.18) is problematic.
+When called on this claim, Jesus told the disciples to not tell anyone that he had been in the streets.
 The confusion over Elijah the prophet being resurrected is also telling, where some thought Jesus was Elijah resurrected, others thought it was John the Baptist who was Elijah (as his father seemed to prophesy) and even there was confusion suggesting that Jesus was John the Baptist raised up.
 See Matthew 11.10 and 3.11.